FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

   "TaskFileManagement": {
       "StoragePath": "./taskfiles"
     },
   "BulkDataExport": {
       "RepeatPeriod" : 60000 //ms
     },

 In StoragePath you can configure the folder (in de Vonk directory) where the exported files will be saved to.

-In RepeatPeriod you can configure the frequency (in milliseconds) the Task queue is checked if there are no active tasks.
+In RepeatPeriod you can configure the polling interval (in milliseconds) for checking the Task queue if there are no active tasks.

 $export
 -------